apollographql/space-kit/README.md

 All pull requests will automatically generate deploy previews and the `master` branch is automatically deployed to https://space-kit.netlify.com.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d5469491-a3d2-4ee1-b31d-d7f87ae806f8/deploy-status)](https://app.netlify.com/sites/space-kit/deploys)

+## Releasing

+To release a new version, bump the version in `package.json` and `package-lock.json` by using [`npm version`](https://docs.npmjs.com/cli/version) and then [`npm publish`](https://docs.npmjs.com/cli/publish) as the `apollo-bot` user.
+It's always a very good idea to perform an `npm publish` with the `--dry-run` flag to make sure you're only publishing the files you expected to.

+All compilation and build steps are expected to be performed automatically when running the `npm prepare` script.
+If you add new functionality that needs a build step, that should be executed somewhere in `npm build`; this ensures that build steps remain consistent and will allow us to eventually automatically deploy new versions to npm from CI.

+### Beta Releases

+While local development should be done with [`npm link`](https://docs.npmjs.com/cli/link),sometimes we need to release pre-release versions.
+This will require you use `npm version` to bump the package (prepatch, preminor, or premajor would be a smart move).
+Then you can use `npm publish --tag=next` (or whatever tag you want to use).

 ## Resources